moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/compliance_standards_adherence_dashboard_mvc.md

 ## Context

-We recently released [compliance standards adherence dashboard MVC](https://gitlab.com/groups/gitlab-org/-/epics/11052) MVC.
+We recently released [compliance standards adherence dashboard](https://gitlab.com/groups/gitlab-org/-/epics/11052) MVC.
 In this iteration we introduced the concept of standard and checks.
 In the initial iteration we started with [GitLab](#gitlab-standard) and [SOC 2](#soc-2-standard) standards.